 Canada’s System of Incorporation

 We have no LLCs or S corps here.
-(There are some Limited Liability company options available, but they are usually only available to groups of professionals such as doctors, lawyers and accountants.)
+(There are some Limited Liability company options available, but they are usually only available to groups of professionals such as doctors, lawyers, and accountants.)
 And incorporation can be federal or provincial.
-Because of potential liability, incorporation is always a form of business ownership you consider when you're starting a business.
-Here are 7 Reasons to Incorporate Your Business.
-Convinced?
-Here's How to Incorporate in Canada.
+Because of potential liability, incorporation is always a form of business ownership you should consider when you're starting a business.

 Most new Canadian small businesses are bankrolled by their owners.
 Canadians starting businesses tend to dig into their own pockets first when they’re looking for the money to get started.
 Most Canadian small businesses started with less than $5,000, according to an Intuit Canada study of entrepreneurship.